 - University Counsel

-- A current delinquency of 90 days or more, this includes unpaid collection accounts and charge offs.
+- A current delinquency of 90 days or more, including unpaid collection accounts and charge-offs.

 - Default in the past five years.